|← Chapter 5·||Turning Signs (Contents)||References||blog|

 The first part of saying 2 is clear enough; if you ever find what you're searching for, it's always in the last place you look.
 And since the seeker is usually motivated by an expectation of finding, ‘Seek and you shall find’ is a familiar refrain in several gospels, heard again in Thomas 92 and 94.
 But why will you be dismayed when you find it? —Because it's not what you expected; nor is it just another piece of knowledge to add to your collection.
 It comes as an interruption of your usual routine.
 As the Kabbalistic text Bahir has it, ‘You cannot grasp these things unless you stumble over them’ (Matt 1995, 163).

 Once you stumble, though, the next step is to recover your balance.
 You won't be able to cope with such things without changing your mind, your habits, the way you inhabit the world.
-Astonishment comes as you begin to sense the implications of your discovery, and ushers in the recovery through which it will make a lasting difference to your life. —Or rather to all life, since you are now king over the All!
+Astonishment comes as you begin to sense the implications of your discovery, and ushers in the recovery which will transform your life. —Or rather to all life, since you are now king over the All!
 What do you make of that?

 The stumbling block at this point is the political sense of king, which also lurks behind the Hebrew Messiah and its Greek equivalent Christ.
 Both terms mean ‘the anointed one,’ thus harking back to Israel's ancient coronation ceremonies, during which ‘the future king was anointed’ to single him out as God's representative or ‘son’ (Pagels 2003, 42).
 In the time of Jesus, then, it was expected that the advent of the Messiah/Christ would mean the restoration of long-lost Jewish sovereignty.
 By the time the gospels were written, of course, the realm of the Christ had shifted from ‘the world’ to the ‘kingdom of heaven’ or ‘of the father.’
 But for many Christians, the political sense was simply transferred to the new domain: Jesus the teacher and prophet was replaced by Christ the King, a ruler to be worshipped and obeyed exclusively.
 In this way the collective guidance system restored its familiar focus on a single external authority, a father-figure, raising the old habit of idolatry to a higher level.
 As Blake put it, God became ‘a tyrant crown'd’ (Europe, 10:23); for the king ‘is the Selfhood's attempt to express the imaginative idea of the unity of society in a single man’ (Frye 1947, 395).